-In July 2022, the Library is implementing a new system for requesting interlibrary loans, Clio.
-With this system, you will login as you do with any online Library resource and have your own interlibrary loan dashboard.
-You can submit requests on this dashboard, download PDFs, and see your history of requests.
+The TUN Library uses Clio for Interlibrary Loan (ILL) service.
+To request ILLs through Clio, you will be prompted to login to OpenAthens, as you do with any online library resource from off campus.
+In Clio you will have your own interlibrary loan dashboard where you can submit requests, download PDFs, and see your history of requests.
 No more searching through emails to find your interlibrary loan articles!

 See instructions below on how to get started.